You will see many terms and acronyms throughout this website that may not be familiar. Some basic terms are defined below to help you understand them.

 Do Not Resuscitate Order (DNR Order): A type of Advance Directive in which a physician’s order written is placed in a patient’s medical record to reflect the person’s wishes that health care providers should not attempt resuscitation (often called “CPR”) if a person’s heart stops beating or the person stops breathing.

 Dual Eligible: A person who is eligible for both Medicare and Medicaid benefits.

 Durable Medical Equipment (DME): Equipment to provide therapeutic benefits to a person due to medical conditions or illness.
 Includes items such as hospital beds, wheelchairs, ventilator, oxygen system, home dialysis system and prostheses used at home for an extended period.
 DME may be covered by Medicaid and in part by Medicare or private insurance.

 Durable Power of Attorney For Health Care: For health care is a document that names your health care proxy.
 Your proxy is someone you trust to make health decisions if you are unable to do so.
 It is also called a Health Care Power of Attorney or a Health Care Proxy.

 Family Medical Leave Act: A federal law requiring employers with more than 50 employees to provide eligible workers up to 12 weeks of unpaid leave for birth, adoptions, foster care placement, and illnesses of employees and their families.
 Connecticut has a similar state law.

 Federally Qualified Health Center (FQHC): Also called a community health center, provides primary medical, dental and behavioral health care to all people, regardless of ability to pay.

-Fiscal Intermediary: An organization that assists people who receive funds from the Department of Social Services to pay for the services and supports they need.
+Fiscal Intermediary: An organization that assists people who receive funds from the Department of Social Services to pay for the Services & Supports they need.